YiLimath/YiLimath.github.io/_pages/agent-system/exploration-and-discovery.md

 frontier, worker roles, evidence ledger, and termination gate explicit; it is not a reproduction of the book's conceptual visual summary.*

+**In one sentence.** Search deliberately over candidates with an explicit test and a stopping rule; exploration produces evidence, never proof.

 ## Problem

 A single greedy line of reasoning can miss useful cases, counterexamples, or